pseale/hot-takes-blog/content/posts/expert-wsl.md

 ### Installing: WSL2 itself

-Installing is as simple as running `wsl --install` as Administrator if you're lucky; read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install
+Installing is as simple as running (as Administrator) `wsl --install` if you're lucky; read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install

 You will need to Enable Virtualization in your BIOS if it isn't already enabled.
 Good luck.
 Everyone's BIOS is different.
-These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F12` all together, as quickly as possible, while thinking happy thoughts.
+These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F9`, `F12` all together, as quickly as possible, while thinking happy thoughts.

 ### Installing: a linux distro